Andrew Wrenn in Virabhadrasana I

 Preparation for Handstands

 In Warrior III the hips should be level with each other, the core engaged and the spine neutral.
-Practicing these actions in Warrior III will help with other balancing poses like Standing Splits, Handstands and Utthita Hasta Pandangustansana.
-Practice this in class with Esther in Handstand 1: Neutral Spine
+Practising these actions in Warrior III will help with other balancing poses like Standing Splits, Handstands and Utthita Hasta Pandangustansana.
+Practise this in class with Esther in Handstand 1: Neutral Spine

 Reverse Warrior Pose opens us up to the world.
 It is often used as a transition between poses in a Vinyasa Flow class and as such can be overlooked as a pose in its own right.
 Take care of your neck in this pose.
 You can look to the floor behind you or to the side instead, especially if you’re holding the pose for longer.